Here’s what leaders need to know to cultivate an inclusive workplace.

 - Decisions made and executed by diverse teams deliver 60% better results.

 All good news.
-Here’s the problem: Even organizations that recognize the value in diversity don’t understand how to make it a reality.
-So, what does it take to effect real change?
-What’s actually needed to stand up and be a voice for others?
-How can you become a true leader in inclusivity?
+Here’s the problem: Even organizations that recognize the value in diversity face challenges when trying to make it a reality.

 Gallup published a report on the three key components to cultivating a diverse and inclusive workplace.
 These include: